117nord/factory/README.md

 Maybe I can use the Barton-Nackman trick to have the template declare the fucntion as a friend or something? https://h-deb.clg.qc.ca/Sujets/Divers--cplusplus/Truc-Barton-Nackman.html

 Let's start with a class hierarchy, it may not be that bad in terms of boiler plate and it will be simple.

+# done

+- Now using a node pointer vector in the node class to store nodes.
+  - Because using base class pointers is the only way to store polymorphic objects in a vector.
+- It is like a single, global factory.
+- using pointers as node references.